Michael Barkann: Notable national broadcasting moments

 During Barkann's time at the Open, fans grew accustomed to his off-beat, fun interview style.
 One of the first stories Barkann did for USA was on a hot dog stand that players had mentioned smelling during their matches.
 His piece included an interview with the vendor, who insisted if the players came and tried his hot dogs all would be well.

 Another famous moment came back in 1992 with Barbra Streisand, who was then rumored to be dating Andre Agassi.
 Barkann asked Streisand, "what moves you about him on the court," to which she replied, "he's so evolved, more so than his linear years and he plays like a zen master out there."
-This interview marked the first time Streisand talked publicly about her relationship with Agassi and it made big news at the time.
+This interview marked the first time Streisand talked publicly about her relationship with Agassi.

 In 2007, Barkann interviewed Jerry Seinfeld and Larry David.
 Barkann asked the two what the funniest thing they had seen at the Open was, to which Seinfeld replied, "not you."

-At the 2008 Open, Barkann asked Novak Djokovic in his on-court post match interview (which was not only broadcast to the television audience, but over the PA system at Arthur Ashe stadium) to do his famous, but never before seen impersonations.
-Djokovic did his Maria Sharapova and Rafael Nadal impersonations, becoming an instant sensation on YouTube (getting over one million hits) and in tennis circles.
+At the 2008 Open, Barkann asked Novak Djokovic in his on-court post match interview to do his famous, but never-before-seen impersonations.
+Djokovic did his Maria Sharapova and Rafael Nadal impersonations, becoming an instant sensation on YouTube (getting over one million hits).
 Ironically, Barkann's last interview at the US Open was another attention-getter with Novak talking in front of a sea of angry booing fans about how they were only cheering for Andy Roddick because they thought he had "16 injuries".